31b4/CampList_website/README.md

 # CampList_website
-Simple storage website
+Simple website about a list
 Not official